Constitution

 SECTION 2 – By-Laws.
 Petitions for proposed amendments to the By-Laws must be in writing, signed by not less than five Members of the Society and presented to the Secretary-Treasurer at least 45 days prior to the date of the next Annual Meeting.
 The Executive Director under the direction of the Secretary-Treasurer shall post the proposed amendments on the Society’s website and send an electronic announcement of such posting to all members of the Society at least 45 days prior to the Annual Meeting.
 The notice will inform the members that they may visit the Society’s website, view the proposed amendments to the By-Laws (the original proposal), and must attend the Annual Meeting in order to vote on the original proposal.
 The notice will also inform members that they may offer amendments to the original proposal by submitting them in writing to the Secretary-Treasurer no less than 10 days prior to the Annual Meeting.
 Such proposed amendments shall be in order for discussion at said meeting.
 No other amendments to the original proposal will be allowed at the Annual Meeting.
 The proposed amendments, in their original form if not amended, or, if amended, in their amended form, shall then be approved or disapproved by a majority vote of those members present and eligible to vote at said Annual Meeting.

-ARTICLE IX – TREASURER BOND AND DEPOSITS
+ARTICLE IX – FUNDS AND DEPOSITS

-ARTICLE X - DISTRICTS
+ARTICLE X - CHAPTERS

 SECTION 1 – To aid and assist in carrying out the objectives and purposes of the Society, the Society will recognize the formation of Local Chapters of the Society in any city, county or group of counties in the State.